-- the initiation, progress, timing, scope and completion of preclinical research, non-clinical development and clinical trials for our drug candidates and potential drug candidates; - · the time and costs involved in obtaining regulatory approvals; - · delays that may be caused by requirements of regulatory agencies; - Amgen's decisions with regard to funding of development and commercialization of omecamtiv mecarbil or other compounds for the potential treatment of heart failure under our collaboration; - · our level of funding for the development of current or future drug candidates; - · the number of drug candidates we pursue; - · the costs involved in filing and prosecuting patent applications and enforcing or defending patent claims; - our ability to establish and maintain selected strategic alliances required for the development of drug candidates and commercialization of our potential drugs; - · our plans or ability to expand our drug development capabilities, including our capabilities to conduct clinical trials for our drug candidates; - · our plans or ability to establish sales, marketing or manufacturing capabilities and to achieve market acceptance for potential drugs; - the expansion and advancement of our research programs; - the hiring of additional employees and consultants; - the expansion of our facilities; - · the acquisition of technologies, products and other business opportunities that require financial commitments; and - our revenues, if any, from successful development of our drug candidates and commercialization of potential drugs.
+- the initiation, progress, timing, scope and completion of preclinical research, non-clinical development and clinical trials for our drug candidates and other compounds; - the time and costs involved in obtaining regulatory approvals; - delays that may be caused by requirements of regulatory agencies; - Amgen's decisions with regard to funding of development and commercialization of omecamtiv mecarbil or other compounds for the potential treatment of heart failure under our collaboration; - our level of funding for the development of current or future drug candidates; - the number of drug candidates we pursue;

+- the costs involved in filing and prosecuting patent applications and enforcing or defending patent claims; - our ability to establish and maintain selected strategic alliances required for the development of drug candidates and commercialization of our potential drugs; - · our plans or ability to expand our drug development capabilities, including our capabilities to conduct clinical trials for our drug candidates; - · our plans or ability to engage third party manufacturers for our drug candidates and potential drugs; - our plans or ability to build or access sales and marketing capabilities and to achieve market acceptance for potential drugs; - · the expansion and advancement of our research programs; - the hiring of additional employees and consultants; - the expansion of our facilities; - · the acquisition of technologies, products and other business opportunities that require financial commitments; and - · our revenues, if any, from successful development of our drug candidates and commercialization of potential drugs.

-We have incurred an accumulated deficit of \$437.4 million since inception and there can be no assurance that we will attain profitability.
+We have incurred an accumulated deficit of \$461.5 million since inception and there can be no assurance that we will attain profitability.
 We are subject to risks common to development stage companies including, but not limited to, development of new drug candidates, dependence on key personnel, and the ability to obtain additional capital as needed to fund our future plans.
 Our liquidity will be impaired if sufficient additional capital is not available on terms acceptable to us, if at all.
 To date, we have funded our operations primarily through sales of our common stock and convertible preferred stock, contract payments under our collaboration agreements, debt financing arrangements, government grants and interest income.
 Until we achieve profitable operations, we intend to continue to fund operations through payments from strategic collaborations, additional sales of equity securities, government grants and debt financings.
 We have never generated revenues from commercial sales of our drugs and may not have drugs to market for at least several years, if ever.
 Our success is dependent on our ability to obtain additional capital by entering into new strategic collaborations and/or through equity or debt financings, and ultimately on our and our collaborators' ability to successfully develop and market one or more of our drug candidates.
 We cannot be certain that sufficient funds will be available from such collaborators or financings when needed or on satisfactory terms.
 Additionally, there can be no assurance that any of drugs based on our drug candidates will be accepted in the marketplace or that any future products can be developed or manufactured at an acceptable cost.
 These factors could have a material adverse effect on our future financial results, financial position and cash flows.